-Identify priority fee and permanent conservation easement December 2018 acquisitions Purchase agreements/Options for first 185 acres of fee and December 2018 185 acres of easement acquisition Purchase agreements/Options for remaining 200 acres of June 2020 fee and 200 acres of easement acquisition Grassland/wetland restoration and enhancement completed June 2024
+Activity Name Estimated Completion Date Purchase agreements/Options for the first 100 acres of fee December 31, 2019 and 150 acres of easement acquisition Purchase agreements/Options for the remaining 115 acres June 30, 2021 of fee and 175 acres of easement acquisition Grassland/wetland restoration and enhancement completed June 30, 2025

-Date of Final Report Submission: 11/01/2024
+Date of Final Report Submission: 11/01/2025

 Availability of Appropriation: Subd.
-7. Appropriation Availability
+7. Availability of Appropriation

 Money appropriated in this section may not be spent on activities unless they are directly related to and necessary for a specific appropriation and are specified in the accomplishment plan approved by the Lessard-Sams Outdoor Heritage Council.
-Money appropriated in this section must not be spent on institutional overhead charges that are not directly related to and necessary for a specific appropriation.
-Unless otherwise provided, the amounts in this section are available until June 30, 2020.
-For acquiring real property, the amounts in this section are available until June 30, 2021, if a binding agreement with a landowner or purchase agreement is entered into by June 30, 2020, and closed no later than June 30, 2021.
-Appropriations for restoration or enhancement are available until June 30, 2022, or five years after acquisition, whichever is later, so that initial restoration or enhancement work can be completed.
-If a project receives at least 15 percent of its funding from federal funds, the appropriation period may be extended to equal the availability of federal funding to a maximum of six years, provided the federal funding was confirmed and included in the first draft accomplishment plan.
-Money appropriated for fee title acquisition of land may be used to restore, enhance, and provide for public use of the land acquired with the appropriation.
-Public use facilities must have no more than a minimal impact on habitat in acquired lands.
+Money appropriated in this section must not be spent on indirect costs or other institutional overhead charges that are not directly related to and necessary for a specific appropriation.
+Unless otherwise provided, the amounts in this section are available until June 30, 2021.
+For acquisition of real property, the amounts in this section are available until June 30, 2022, if a binding agreement with a landowner or purchase agreement is entered into by June 30, 2021, and closed no later than June 30, 2022.
+Funds for restoration or enhancement are available until June 30, 2023, or five years after acquisition, whichever is later, in order to complete initial restoration or enhancement work.
+If a project receives at least 15 percent of its funding from federal funds, the time of the appropriation may be extended to equal the availability of federal funding to a maximum of six years if that federal funding was confirmed and included in the second draft accomplishment plan.
+Funds appropriated for fee title acquisition of land may be used to restore, enhance, and provide for public use of the land acquired with the appropriation.
+Public-use facilities must have a minimal impact on habitat in acquired lands.